 Although initially self taught, Doug was able to talk his way into a few music schools.
 At Humber College he studied arranging with the legendary Ron Collier, and was awarded the Duke Ellington Memorial Scholarship.
-He later studied film scoring and advanced arranging with Rayburn Wright and Manny Albam at the Eastman School of Music, earned a master’s degree in composition from York University, and is currently in his fourth year of doctoral studies at York (all but dissertation!) – studying post-tonal techniques in classical and jazz composition.
+He later studied film scoring and advanced arranging with Rayburn Wright and Manny Albam at the Eastman School of Music.
+After working for three decades as a professional composer, Doug returned to the academic world earning a master’s degree in composition (2016) and a PhD in musicology/composition (2021) from York University.
+Research for both degrees was concerned with post-tonal techniques in classical and jazz composition.
 His particular interest is in Hexachords – harmonic systems created from six-note scales.

 As a composer and founding partner of the music production company "Harris Cole Wilde " (later known as "Jungle Music") Doug spent many years writing and learning on the front lines – creating all kinds of music, working with great musicians and recording everyday.
 As a screen composer, Doug has created well over 1000 scores for radio and television commercials – including numerous scores for TV variety, documentary programming and radio drama.
 Doug also has extensive experience as a music director for live television.
 He has composed, arranged, and led bands for the Gemini and Genie awards, weekly national variety shows, Canada Day from Parliament Hill and the Canadian Songwriters Hall of Fame.